BOJ chief downplays deflation risk, sticks to inflation target

 At the news conference, Kuroda faced tough questions about the BOJ's pledge - made in April 2013 - that it will hit the price target in two years.
 One reporter urged him to admit the deadline has become impossible to achieve.

-Kuroda emphasised that inflation would turn up in the latter half of the year as companies raise wages and the effects of last year's oil price falls fade.
+Kuroda emphasized that inflation would turn up in the latter half of the year as companies raise wages and the effects of last year's oil price falls fade.

 "I don't think achievement of the price target has become particularly difficult," he said.